9160476108/hbilen.github.io/vacancies/index.md

 **PhD candidate requirements:** We are looking for creative and motivated applicants with, or expected to obtain soon, a 1st Class Honours degree in a relevant discipline, including Informatics, Computer Science, Electrical Engineering but not limited to.
 Basic programming skills (python, c++, MATLAB) are required.
 Previous experience on machine learning and computer vision, for example object and action classification, is appreciated but not a requirement.

-**Funding:** This is a Toyota Belgium funded award and will provide an annual stipend for three years of £14,553 per year (subject to confirmation), plus University fees for UK/EU students.
+**Funding:** This is a Toyota Belgium funded award and will provide an annual stipend for 3.5 years, plus University fees for UK/EU students.
 Any eligible non-EU candidates must fund the remainder of the overseas tuition fee.

 **Application:** If you are interested in the position, please provide a CV, a personal statement detailing your research interests and reasons for applying (max 1 page), marks for your degree(s) and an email address for one academic reference.
 The application deadline is July 13, 2018 and the expected start date for the position is September/October 2018.
 All documents should be in electronic format and sent via e-mail to me with the title **[PhD Studentship Toyota]**.